 Producers tried to rationalize with Garth, explaining that there was no time budgeted for the video, but Garth held his ground, and a standoff ensued.
 With 91 million people tuning in from all around the world, they had no National Anthem performer, and Garth had the foresight to not give them a pre-recorded version that they could use as an alternative.

 This was the worst case scenario for Super Bowl organizers.
-An NBC producer spotted John Bon Jovi in the Super Bowl crowd, and began to prep him as a plan B. Garth Brooks had NBC right where he wanted them, and the NFL could see that.
-So the NFL did something completely unprecedented in Super Bowl history.
-They delayed the kickoff to accommodate the airing of the Garth video.
+An NBC producer spotted John Bon Jovi in the Super Bowl crowd, and began to prep him as a plan ‘B’.
+Garth Brooks had NBC right where he wanted them, and the NFL could see that.
+So the NFL did something completely unprecedented in Super Bowl history: They delayed the kickoff to accommodate the airing of the Garth video.

 Garth Brooks had won, but authenticity in nationally-televised live performances lost.
 According to former NFL executive director Don Weiss in his book The Making of the Super Bowl: The Inside Story of the World’s Greatest Sporting Event, since the Garth incident in 1993, the NFL has made it a requirement that all National Anthem singers make a pre-recorded version of their performances.
 Ricky Minor, the Super Bowl’s music director for many years and the current bandleader on Jay Leno’s Tonight Show says about pre-recording tracks and lip syncing performances, “That’s the right way to do it.
 There’s too many variables to go live.
 I would never recommend any artist go live, because the slightest glitch would devastate the performance.”

 In 1991, Whitney Houston sang the Super Bowl National Anthem, and it was considered by some at the time to be one of the best Anthem performances ever.
 Then it was revealed the performance was pre-recorded.
 In 2009 Jennifer Hudson sang the National Anthem months after members of her family had been killed.
 She was called “inspiring,” until it was revealed later that she had lip synced as well.

-And it doesn’t stop at vocalists.
-Cello player Yo-Yo Ma and violinist Itzhak Perlman faked playing to a pre-recorded track at Obama’s first Inauguration 4 years ago.
+Lip syncing and backing track controversies have also tainted other events of National importance.
+Cello player Yo-Yo Ma and violinist Itzhak Perlman faked playing to a pre-recorded track at President Obama’s first Inauguration, and a lip-syncing controversy surrounding BeyoncÃ© also tainted Obama’s second inauguration.
 And there’s no reason to think many other inspiring moments of national unity will be passed over for the predictability of pre-recorded performances, until the American public begins to demand authenticity over the facade of perfection.